JasperHof/JasperHof.github.io/_docs/example.md

 ```
 ./ldak6.linux --make-phenos pheno --bfile data --power -0.25 --her 0.5 --num-phenos 1 --num-causals 1000
 ```
 This command generates one phenotype using the previously generated SNP data.
 The phenotype is simulated under a SNP heritability of 0.5, based on 1000 randomly selected causals SNPs.
-The power parameter is set to -0.25, indicating that more common SNPs (with higher MAF) tend to explain more phenotypic variance (a phenomenon observed in human traits).
+The power parameter is set to -0.25, indicating that common SNPs (with higher MAF) tend to explain more phenotypic variance (a phenomenon observed in human traits).
 SNP effect sizes are sampled from a normal distribution, and scaled to match the heritability.

 To generate binary phenotypes, the user should add a flag indicating the prevalence:
 ```